directus-labs/guest-authoring/directus-django/integrating directus in django.md

 ---
 title: 'Using Directus with Django'
-description: 'Django is one of the most popular python frameworks known for its battery included philosophy, it comes loaded with a lot of features that cuts down development time for  devs.
-In this tutorial, you will learn how to integrate django with Directus using a blog API.
-At the end of this tutorial, you will have an application that uses the django templating engine to display data from the API.
+description: 'This tutorial provides a concise guide on integrating Django with Directus for building a blog API.
+It covers the initial setup of a Django project, creating a blog app, configuring settings, and creating views to fetch and display data from Directus.
+The tutorial is aimed at those familiar with Python and Django and concludes with testing the application using Django's development server.
 '
 author:
   name: 'omu inetimi'